almquistj/adkpitch/PITCHME.md

 ---

-## What is an image and container

-- container is an instance of an image
-- there can be many instances of the same image

----

-## Build a Docker image
+### Build a Docker image

-- Dockerfile
+- Built based on one of the supported images on Docker Hub
+- *`Dockerfile`* is the recipe/script
 - `docker build`
-- `build.sh` - wrapper with useful options
+- `android_docker/build.sh` - wrapper with useful options

 ---

-## Run a Docker image
+### Run a Docker image

 - `docker run [options] <image-name>`
-- `run.sh` - wrapper with lots of options, like mounting points, X11 and user id
+- `android_docker/run.sh` - wrapper with lots of options, like mounting points, X11 and user id
-- `adk` - bash function to run container from any directory
+- `adk` - bash function to run container from any directory (`source bash_aliases_adk`)

 +++

-## Examples
+### Examples

 - `adk bash` - to start an interactive shell and e.g. build AOSP
 - `adk studio` - start a Android Studio
 - `adk code` - or Visual Studio Coden

+---

+### Caveats

+*NOTE:* The --rm flag is used.
+Docker will discard any changes to the filesystem inside the container.
+Always get a fresh start.

+---

+### What files should be shared between container and host?

+- `/home/adk` - is an anonymous 'Docker volume' to make changes persistent
+- `/home/<user>` - by default, the user's HOME directory

+---

 ## User ID